 Last, we'll discuss a collaborative tool for keeping it all together.

 Slack touts itself as "team communication for the 21st century", and supports the claim well.
 Slack incorporates the most common outside tools — Google Drive, Twitter, Dropbox, etc. — and acts as a one-stop medium for keeping the entire team up-to-date.

-A favorite feature is the ability to organize team conversations into specific channels including private conversations.
+A favourite feature is the ability to organise team conversations into specific channels including private conversations.
 Users can also upload files directly to the site.

 Since UX is a collaborative exercise, Slack encourages everyone to share their ideas and resources.
 You can also get clever with the channels.
 For instance, you could set up a channel called “Beta Testing” where you gather feedback directly from testers (instead of asking them to email you).